monaverma361-hue/Personal_Tracker/README.md

 ## Run the Application

-From the project root, run:
+Run the Streamlit app from the project root:

 ```bash
 streamlit run app/main.py
 ```

-After running the command, Streamlit will open a local URL in your browser, usually:
+After starting, Streamlit will usually open in your browser at:

 ```text
 http://localhost:8501